 4.2 Artwork, figures and other graphics

 4.4 Reference style

 5.2 Information required for completing your submission

 Before submitting your manuscript to Health: An Interdisciplinary Journal, please ensure you have read the Aims & Scope.

-Health: is published four times per year and attempts in each number to offer a mix of articles that inform or that provoke debate.
+Health: is published six times per year and attempts in each number to offer a mix of articles that inform or that provoke debate.
 The readership of the journal is wide and drawn from different disciplines and from workers both inside and outside the health care professions.

 Articles should be as short as is consistent with clear presentation of subject matter.
 There is a limit on length of 8000 words, including abstract, footnotes and references, except by prior agreement with the editors.
 The title should indicate exactly, but as briefly as possible, the subject of the article.
 An abstract of 150-250 words should precede the main text, accompanied by up to five keywords.
 The full text version should be fronted by a separate page containing the article's title, word count, along with each authors' name, affiliation, mailing address, telephone number, fax number and email address.
 A biographical note of 50-100 words for each author should be provided, in the journal style, following the front page in the full text version.

 Reviews of books and suggestions for reviews should be sent to: